 Hello lovely readers and welcome back to my Mindset Mondays Post!
-The only weekly newsletter that claims election fraud to save face…
+The only weekly newsletter that expresses gratitude after forcing you to concede…

 Following a 4-3-2-1 approach, it contains 4 thoughts from me (that you should probably ignore), 3 quotes from others (that you should definitely read), and 2 things I’ve been reading, watching or listening to this week that have helped me grow.

 As always, I’ve finished with 1 terrible joke that’s so bad, you won’t be able to help but laugh…